Kubo-Security/Kubo-Security.github.io/doc/ctf/FCSC-2025/old-is-better-than-new.rst

-Web - Old is better than new
+Old is better than new
 =================================

 Enoncé